 New Car Test Drive

 The Dodge Ram presents a bold, distinctive appearance with its big horse-collar grille and Freightliner fenders.
 The basic look goes back 10 years, but received a major redesign for 2002.
 Modern and contemporary, the current design improved on the best of the previous, ground-breaking design.
 We think it looks terrific.
-The Dodge Ram is arguably the best-looking pickup in an increasingly spiffy field.
-Deep Molten Red has been added to the pallet of exterior colors for 2004.
+2005 brings new rear badging, including a chrome Ram's head on the center of the tailgate.

 Moving rearward, the Ram presents robust appearance.
 The broad, sloping hood has a pronounced crown that falls over the sides to the prominent front fenders.
 A fast, raked-back windshield enhances aerodynamics and water management, and gives the Ram a modern appearance.
 The leading edge of the front door overlaps the A-pillar, creating a smooth transition from the front of the cab to the side.
 Everything is smooth and integrated.
 The big side mirrors, great for visibility, are mounted on platforms to reduce wind noise, and a channel has been specially designed to keep water off of the mirrors.
 An integrated air dam aids engine cooling and air conditioner performance.